sigstore/cosign/README.md

 ### KMS Support

 `cosign` supports using a KMS provider to generate and sign keys.
-Right now cosign supports Vault and GCP KMS, but are hoping to support more in the future!
+Right now cosign supports Hashicorp Vault, AWS KMS, and GCP KMS, and we are hoping to support more in the future!

 See the [KMS docs](KMS.md) for more details.